WHAT’S HAPPENING THIS MONTH:

 Saturday, April 25, 2014 Chicone Village Fundraiser at Layton’s Chance Winery.
 Check back for details!

-Sunday, April 27, 2014 Earth Mother Day at Handsell (Native American Tribute Event)
+Sunday, April 27, 2014 Chicone Village Day at Handsell (A Tribute to the Eastern Woodland Native people at Chicone)

 The Nanticoke Historic Preservation Alliance welcomes you to the